 What we like: Sustainably built; long front pockets offer a lot of storage.

-What we don’t: Too thick for most backpackers; trim fit isn’t ideal for layering.
+What we don’t: Too heavy and thick for most backpackers; trim fit isn’t ideal for layering.

-Helly Hansen might not have the flashy branding of names like Patagonia and Arc’teryx, but the Norwegian company is an outerwear stalwart.
+Helly Hansen might not have the flashy branding of names like Patagonia and Arc'teryx, but the Norwegian company is an outerwear stalwart.
 Their best-selling hardshell is the Odin 9 Worlds 3.0, which features a clean silhouette and keeps prices relatively low by way of an in-house Helly Tech Professional waterproof breathable membrane.
 A robust, 70-denier face fabric serves as a great defense against wind and rain, and underarm vents keep air circulating during high-output activities.
-You also get large front pockets that extend virtually from armpit to waist, which use two-way zippers so you can access one end without opening the entire length (particularly helpful when wearing a backpack or harness).
-And from a sustainability standpoint, the Odin 3.0 checks the right boxes, with a 68%-recycled shell (made from ocean-sourced plastics) and PFC-free DWR.
+You also get large front pockets that extend almost from the armpit to the waist, and they use two-way zippers so you can access one end without opening the entire length (particularly helpful when wearing a backpack or harness).

-At 1 pound 6.9 ounces, the Odin is one of the heaviest jackets here and far too thick for summer backpacking or fast-and-light adventures (it's even a significant 4.9 oz. heavier than the Alpha SV above).
-But with thick 70-denier nylon and features like a RECCO reflector, large front pockets, and helmet-compatible hood, it’s a great choice for backcountry skiing or other winter endeavors, particularly if you prefer a burly, durable jacket.
+However, at 1 pound 4.1 ounces, the Odin stands out as the heaviest jacket here is and far too thick for summer backpacking or fast-and-light adventures (it's even a significant 4.9 oz. heavier than the Alpha SV above).
+But with thick 70-denier nylon and features like a Recco reflector, large front pockets, and a helmet-compatible hood, it's a great choice for backcountry skiing or other winter endeavors, particularly if you prefer a burly, durable jacket.
 Keep in mind that the Helly Hansen does run on the trim side, so those who wear a lot of layers might want to size up.
-Within this category, we rank the Triolet higher thanks to its premium Gore-Tex membrane and lower price point.
-But the Odin is nevertheless a high-quality design for those in the market for a heavy-duty hardshell for four-season use...
+Within this category, we rank the Patagonia Triolet higher thanks to its premium Gore-Tex membrane and lower price point.
+But the Odin is nevertheless a high-quality design for those in the market for a heavy-duty hardshell for 4-season use...
 Read in-depth review

 See the Men's Helly Hansen Odin 9 Worlds 3.0 See the Women's HH Odin 9 Worlds 3.0